Harold Hamm: Political involvement

 Hamm contributed $320,000 to Donald Trump's 2020 presidential campaign.
 Hamm criticized Trump for his role in the January 6 United States Capitol attack, saying America needs a "clean slate."
 However, when Trump became the presumptive Republican nominee for the 2024 presidential election, Hamm fundraised for Trump.

 Hamm was a critic of the Joe Biden administration's energy and environmental policies.

 In April 2024, Hamm organized an event at Trump's Mar-a-Lago resort where oil industry leaders and lobbyists were invited to donate one billion dollars to Trump's 2024 presidential campaign with the expectation that environmental protections would be curtailed should Trump be re-elected.
 Journalist Emily Atkin observed that Hamm organized most of the fossil fuel industry fundraisers for the Trump campaign.
 She also noted his ties with Doug Burgum from the Department of the Interior and with Chris Wright from the Department of Energy.
 According to DeSmog, Hamm himself gave more than $1.6 million to the Trump campaign, and Continental Resources gave more than $2 million.

 Hamm was given a seat at Trump's second inauguration not far from the dais, next to billionaires Rebekah Mercer, Steve Wynn, Robert Kraft, Richard LeFrak, Phil Ruffin, Robert Mercer, and Carl Icahn.

 In October 2025, Hamm was named by the White House as a donor to the construction of the White House State Ballroom, a proposed 90,000-square-foot expansion of the East Wing.

+In March 2026, Hamm called Oklahoma Governor Kevin Stitt to express his interest in being appointed to Markwayne Mullin's U.S. Senate seat if Mullin resigned.

-Campaign against renewable energy
+Against renewable energy

 Hamm has led a decades-long campaign against renewable energy sources.
 In 2016 he founded the non-profit Windfall Coalition to campaign against state tax incentives for the wind energy industry in Oklahoma.
 Starting in 2016, the Coalition has claimed tax credits for the wind industry are a burden on taxpayers, linking them to Oklahoma's ongoing budget shortfalls, even though many of those incentives have already been phased out; critics argue the shortfalls were largely caused by falling oil prices, but the Coalition has instead placed blame on wind energy.

 The oil and gas industry in Oklahoma, including Continental Resources, continues to receive significantly larger tax breaks—estimated at over $600 million annually—including a reduced production tax rate and rebates for unprofitable wells.